 - Resume – Applicants must submit a one-page resume in PDF format of their work experience, academic accomplishments, and other relevant information.

 - Unofficial Transcript – Applicants must submit the most updated transcript (College freshmen please submit your high school transcript).
 All transcripts must be uploaded as a PDF document in the application.

 - Letters of Recommendation – Applicants must submit two (2) letters of recommendation that meet the following requirements: letters should focus on the applicant’s leadership abilities and past academic performance, while also indicating an ability or desire to effectively serve their community.
 The application will require you to submit your references’ contact information.
 Once your application is submitted, an email will be sent to your references with instructions on how to submit a letter of recommendation on your behalf.
-We require one (1) reference to be from an academic source and one (1) reference to be from a professional or community service setting.
-Examples may include but are not limited to Teacher, Adviser, Supervisor, Employer, Coach, etc. All letters of recommendation are due November 30, 2019.
+We require one (1) reference to be from an academic source i.e., teacher, advisor, counselor, coach, etc., and one (1) reference to be from a work or community source i.e., employer, supervisor, clergy, etc. All letters of recommendation are due December 15, 2023.